 The meeting constituted several committees to review arrangements for the book fair.

 Anwar Masood enthrals audience: Noted humour writer and comic poet Anwar Masood enthralled the audience at University of Health Sciences (UHS) on Tuesday with his signature hilarious and ironic couplets.

-to a press release issued here on Tuesday, a gathering with the celebrated poets Amjad Islam Amjad and Anwar Masood was arranged by UHS to pay tribute to their achievements.
+According to a press release issued here on Tuesday, a gathering with the celebrated poets Amjad Islam Amjad and Anwar Masood was arranged by UHS to pay tribute to their achievements.

 The poet recited his works in both Urdu and Punjabi, striking issues such as politics, medicine, the institution of marriage and human relationships and interaction.

 The hilarious verses of poems, including Banain and Nuskha, captivated the audience.